My Preaching Pen

 "Only one point!?!!" says the man, now visibly shaken.
 Then he recalls, "Well, I started a soup kitchen in my city and worked in a shelter for homeless veterans."

-The angel tells him, "Fantastic, that's good for two more points."
+The angel tells him, "Fantastic, that's good for one more point."

-"Two points!?!?"
-Exasperated and defeated, the man exclaims, "at this rate the only way I'll get into heaven is by the grace of God!"
+"ONE more !?!?"
+Exasperated and defeated, the man exclaims, "At this rate the only way I'll get into heaven is BY THE GRACE OF GOD!"

 People were in their pews talking at church.
 Suddenly, Satan appeared at the front of the building.